Products >>

 FrameSLT documentation includes comprehensive XPath examples and lots of tutorials to get you started.
 If you don't know XPath, you have few better ways to learn than FrameSLT.
 It parses all XPath on the spot and provides detailed error reporting for any mistakes.

-By the way, even though you don't need XML, that doesn't mean that you can't use it.
+By the way, even though you don't need XML, that doesn't mean you can't use it.
 FrameSLT can query and repurpose information loaded into FrameMaker from XML, just as it can with structured documents created in FrameMaker.
-In fact, you can open "raw" XML directly into FrameMaker with no structured application, then transform the content directly into your production template.
+In fact, you can open "raw" XML directly into FrameMaker with no structured application, then extract the content directly into your production template.
 That means XML content brought straight into your files and formatted, without the need for read/write rules or any of the other traditional overhead.

 Please note that although FrameSLT behaves like an XSLT processor in some ways, it is not true XSLT, and is not endorsed by or associated with the W3 Consortium in any way.